 “Samuel.
 I’m sorry.
 Come on.
 We’re going to go lay him in his bed right now.
 Okay?”

 Samuel cried and asked hesitantly, “He’s not gone, Mommy!
 That man said he’s gone!
 He’s right here.
 Why aren’t they taking him to the hospital or doing anything?
 I don’t understand!”

 Lucy spoke in an almost monotone voice, “Sweetheart, come on.
 Let’s go in the house.”
 They walked slowly to the house, and the female EMT was already there holding the door open.

 “Mam, is there anything else we can do?”

 “Yes, actually.
 You may call my sister for me.
 I’ll give you the number.
 Come in.”
 Her voice sounded scary to Samuel.
 They went in, and she gave the lady her sister’s number.
 Then they went down the hall to the boys’s room and lay Clay down on his bed.
 She put a blanket on him, because he was getting cold.
 Samuel stood behind her holding onto her shirt like it was a life raft.
 He didn’t understand anything.

 He cried and cried, and said, “Mommy.
 Why aren’t you waking him up?
 Please!
 He has to wake up!”
 He began shaking Clay’s shoulders and crying in his broken little voice, “Clay!
 Wake up!
 Wake up!”
 Then he collapsed onto Clay’s chest and cried his heart out.

 © Patsy H. Parker

-Posted on August 28, 2014, in Stories in Progress and tagged Chapter Eight, Chapter Five, Chapter Four, Chapter One, Chapter Seven, Chapter Six, Chapter Three, Chapter Two, Sea turtles, writing.
+Posted on August 28, 2014, in Art Talk and tagged Chapter Eight, Chapter Five, Chapter Four, Chapter One, Chapter Seven, Chapter Six, Chapter Three, Chapter Two, Sea turtles, writing.
 Bookmark the permalink.
 2 Comments.